 Most popular social media apps in China

 China’s social media landscape is considerably more unique than the rest of the world in quite perplexing ways.
 As you may be aware, foreign tech giants do not have the same reach in China as they have elsewhere.
-Popular social networks such as Facebook, Twitter and Youtube are outright banned in China while others may or may not make it freely through the Great Firewall of China.
-In the meantime, Chinese made social media apps have become popular not only in the country but have gained international territory, such as Tiktok and Wechat.
+Popular social networks such as Facebook, Twitter, and Youtube are outright banned in China while others may or may not make it free through the Great Firewall of China.
+In the meantime, Chinese-made social media apps have become popular not only in the country but have gained international territories, such as Tiktok and Wechat.

 WeChat (Weixin) is what Facebook is, and every other messaging app there is to the rest of the world.
 WeChat is so huge in China, that its users spend an average of 29 hours per month on the app.
 It also reached a total of 1.2 billion active users in the country in January 2021 alone.

-Though a super app with a myriad of features, WeChat has three major functions: instant messaging, social networking, and ecommerce.
-You can also create campaigns on WeChat mini programs, which has additional marketing channels such as live streaming and mini stores.
+Though a super app with a myriad of features, WeChat has three major functions: instant messaging, social networking, and eCommerce.
+You can also create campaigns on WeChat mini-programs, which have additional marketing channels such as live streaming and mini stores.
 It also uses location-based marketing as well as Moment ads to help increase brand awareness.
 WeChat also constantly adds new features and functions to make it even stickier to keep users glued to the app.

-Sina Weibo posted a 2.8% year-on-year increase with its monthly active users since 2020.
+Sina Weibo's MAU were 573 million in September 2021, a net addition of 62 million users on a year-over-year basis.
 As of January 2021, it has 511 million active users worldwide, with 46.6% of the user base composed of female users while the remaining 53.4% percent are males.

 The site uses a double hashtag instead of a singular one like in Twitter to mark trending keywords.
 It also uses some image features that are similar to Instagram.
 Weibo also allows stories and vlogging on their platform.

 Kuaishou is TiktTok’s biggest rival in China.
 As of January 2021, it comprises 45.1% of social media usage in the country.
-Kuaishou is a popular short video-sharing and live streaming app in China and outside its tier-1 cities.
+Kuaishou e-commerce GMV up 48% in Q1 2022.
+Kuaishou is a popular short video-sharing and live-streaming app in China and outside its tier-1 cities.

-Douyin is known worldwide as TikTok, a video-sharing social networking service owned by ByteDance..
+Douyin is known worldwide as TikTok, a video-sharing social networking service owned by ByteDance.
 About 41.1% of China’s Internet usage is done on this particular app.
 But unlike Douyin, TikTok is more focused on editable short videos that often feature music in the background.
-TikTok has more basic features than Douyin and has not yet reached its full ecommerce potential as it’s mostly popular to music fans.
-However, times are changing fast and Douyin is slowly building up on its ecommerce features too.
+TikTok has more basic features than Douyin and has not yet reached its full eCommerce potential as it’s most popular among music fans.
+However, times are changing fast and Douyin is slowly building up on its eCommerce features too.
 The edge of Douyin is that it has more influencers not just in China but also worldwide.

-In terms of featuring accounts to current users, Douyin displays about 90% of its contents from newly created accounts that are popular among users.
+In terms of featuring accounts to current users, Douyin displays about 90% of its content from newly created accounts that are popular among users.
 Meanwhile, Kuaishou's Discover section enables about 50% of its contents to be distributed among the accounts that the user is already following.
-This can be considered as the biggest differentiator between the two, aside from ecommerce capabilities.
-Douyin attracts influencers into its platform, with some of its top accounts ranging from 30 to 50 million followers online.
+This can be considered the biggest differentiator between the two, aside from eCommerce capabilities.
+Douyin attracts influencers to its platform, with some of its top accounts ranging from 30 to 50 million followers online.